BoardActive/BAKit-Android/README.md

 ```

 ### Include Location permissions to your android project
-In you MainActivity.java include the following:
+In your MainActivity.java include the following:

 ```javascript
 Global Variables: